Onboardbase/securelog-rsc/README.md

 ### SecureLog RSC also suports React HOC (useSecurelog)

-`useSecureLog` is a Higher-Order Component (HOC) that wraps the `SecureLogContainer` component and provides secret inspection to any component without requiring the use of `SecureLogr` directly.
+`useSecureLog` is a Higher-Order Component (HOC) that wraps the SecureLog component and provides secret inspection to any component without requiring the use of `SecureLog` directly.

 ```tsx
 import React from "react";